jrouwe/JoltPhysics/Docs/Architecture.md

 The physics simulation is deterministic provided that:

 * The APIs that modify the simulation are called in exactly the same order.
-For example, bodies and constraints need to be added/removed/modified in exactly the same order so that the state at the beginning of a simulation step is exactly the same for both simulations.
+For example, bodies and constraints need to be added/removed/modified in exactly the same order so that the state at the beginning of a simulation step is exactly the same for both simulations ([exceptions](@ref sloppy-determinism)).
 * The same binary code is used to run the simulation.
 For example, when you run the simulation on Windows it doesn't matter if you have an AMD or Intel processor.

 If you want cross platform determinism then please turn on the CROSS_PLATFORM_DETERMINISTIC option in CMake.
 This will make the library approximately 8% slower but the simulation will be deterministic regardless of: